AnonymousX86/enigma-bot/docs/README.md

 # 3N1GM4
 Multipurpose Discord bot, developed by: `Anonymous©#7296`.

+## Note
+Because bot is in early development stage it's not public.

 ## Assumptions
 I've always wanted to code my own bot.
 I've never been sure what kind of bot exactly I want to code.
 In February 2020 I've started reading about Discord.py library and I've coded mu first Discord bot.